Loading...

 Travel bans: Courts can impose travel bans on debtors who owe significant amounts.
 In a country where many business owners are expatriates, the threat of being unable to leave the UAE is powerful motivation to settle.

-Bounced cheque provisions: While recent reforms have decriminalised some aspects of bounced cheques, they remain serious matters under UAE law.
-If you hold a dishonoured cheque, it's significant legal leverage.
+Bounced cheque provisions: If you hold a dishonoured cheque, it’s significant legal leverage under UAE law.

 Attachment orders: Courts can freeze debtor assets — bank accounts, property, vehicles — before or during proceedings.
 This prevents the debtor from dissipating assets while you litigate.